acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    "Basketball"                                "Not a basketball"
 ```

-> **BEGINNER'S NOTE:** This is like optical illusions for neural networks.
+> **🟢 Beginner Tip:** This is like optical illusions for neural networks.
 Tiny changes that humans wouldn't notice can completely fool the model.

 #### 15.14.2 Mathematical Formulation